EXCEPTIONAL CONDITIONS FOR EXCEPTIONAL SALMON

 Hybrid flow-through system (HFS)

-This solution ensures controlled and optimal growth conditions, eliminates the risk of parasites and limits the threat of infection.
+Utilising the HFS system minimises the operational and biological risk of farming salmon on land.
+It ensures controlled and optimal growth conditions, eliminates the risk of parasites, and limits the threat of infection.

 Each tank is a defined biological zone